danielabmartins/devops-24-25-1241902/CA1/README.md

 ![part2gradlewbackup.png](images/part2gradlewbackup.png)

-This also resulted in the creation of a new folder named backup in my directory (**backup**), confirming that the backup process was completed properly.
-Adding the backup task to the Gradle build script has made the project more resilient by making it easy and reliable to back up the code.
+This also resulted in the creation of a new folder named backup in my directory, confirming that the backup process was completed properly.
+Adding this task to the Gradle build script has made the project more resilient by making it easy and reliable to back up the code.

 ![part2backupfolder.png](images/part2backupfolder.png)